mrbrandao/grunclean/README.md

 _This command use max=0 to list all executions and period=30d to list the executions older than 30 days._

-**WARNING!**
-_Use `max=0` narrowed by few days like 1day or 1week, if you try to list Millions of thousands
-executions you probably will hurt your rundeck feelings.
-I tested some curl executions with
-150000 executions but I have to tune my rundeck session to `-Xmx4096m -Xms1024` to deal with
-this query.
-Take care with `OutOfMemoryError`, see more about tuning [here](http://rundeck.org/docs/administration/tuning-rundeck.html)._
-_If you use mysql as database you must also do some fine tuning on mysql to avoid lock.
-You can `set global innodb_lock_wait_timeout = 9000;` and `set global max_connections = 200;` to
-improve the performance on large scale executions delete._

 The flag `-period` use the same values of rundeck [execution query](http://rundeck.org/docs/api/#execution-query) which is:
 `h`: hour